a3kov/ecto_encrypted_id/README.md

 as it portrays itself!

-Using encryption on-the-fly is a great alternative to UUID primary keys in your database - using CPU cycles of your application servers in most cases is much better than wasting storage and memory of the DB server.
+Using encryption on-the-fly is a great alternative to UUID primary keys in your database - spending CPU cycles of your application servers in most cases is much better than wasting storage and memory of the DB server.
 Also UUIDs spread like a virus through foreign keys, unless you create a separate integer field for references, which is a waste too.